| This part of the Who's Dot Who

 (Cambridge, Cambridge Uni Press 97) - authoritative introductions to

+artificial intelligence.
 Hans Moravec's Mind Children: The

 Future of Robot & Human Intelligence (Cambridge, Harvard Uni